Chapter 3Infectious Diseases Related To Travel

 TBEV is transmitted to humans through the bite of an infected tick of the Ixodes species, primarily I. ricinus (European subtype) or I. persulcatus (Siberian and Far Eastern subtypes).
 The virus is maintained in discrete areas of deciduous forests.
 Ticks act as both vector and virus reservoir, and small rodents are the primary amplifying host.
 Tickborne encephalitis (TBE) can also be acquired by ingesting unpasteurized dairy products (such as milk and cheese) from infected goats, sheep, or cows.
 TBEV transmission has infrequently been reported through laboratory exposure and slaughtering viremic animals.
 Direct person-to-person spread of TBEV occurs only rarely, through blood transfusion or breastfeeding.

-TBE is endemic in temperate regions of Europe and Asia (from eastern France to northern Japan and from northern Russia to Albania) and up to about 4,921 ft (1,500 m) in altitude.
-Russia has the highest number of reported TBE cases, and western Siberia has the highest incidence of TBE in the world.
-Other countries where the incidence is high include the Czech Republic, Estonia, Germany, Hungary, Latvia, Lithuania, Poland, Slovenia, Sweden, and Switzerland.
-High vaccination rates in Austria have reduced the incidence of TBE; however, unvaccinated travelers to this country are still at risk.
-European countries with no reported cases are Belgium, Iceland, Ireland, Luxembourg, the Netherlands, Portugal, Spain, and the United Kingdom.
-Asian countries known to be endemic for TBE include China, Japan, Mongolia, and South Korea.
+TBE is endemic in focal areas of Europe and Asia (from eastern France to northern Japan and from northern Russia to Albania).
+From 1990 through 2009, an average of 8,500 cases per year (range, 5,352–12,733 cases) were reported from 19 European countries, with a peak in incidence in the late 1990s.
+Russia has the largest number of reported TBE cases, and western Siberia has the highest incidence of TBE in the world.
+Other European countries with known endemic areas include Austria, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Hungary, Italy, Latvia, Lithuania, Norway, Poland, Romania, Slovakia, Slovenia, Sweden, and Switzerland.
+Asian countries with reported TBE cases or virus activity include China, Japan, Kazakhstan, Kyrgyzstan, Mongolia, and South Korea.

 The overall risk of acquiring TBE for an unvaccinated visitor to a highly endemic area during the TBEV transmission season has been estimated at 1 case per 10,000 person-months of exposure.
-Most TBEV infections result from tick bites acquired in forested areas through activities such as camping, hiking, fishing, bicycling, outdoor occupations such as forestry or military training, and collecting mushrooms, berries, or flowers.
+Most TBEV infections result from tick bites acquired in forested areas through activities such as camping; hiking; fishing; bicycling; collecting mushrooms, berries, or flowers; and outdoor occupations such as forestry or military training.
 The risk is negligible for people who remain in urban or unforested areas and who do not consume unpasteurized dairy products.

 Vector tick population density and infection rates in TBEV-endemic foci are highly variable.
 For example, TBEV infection rates in I. ricinus in central Europe vary from <0.1% to approximately 5%, depending on geographic location and time of year, while rates of up to 40% have been reported in I. persulcatus in Siberia.
 The number of TBE cases reported from a country depends on the ecology and geographic distribution of TBEV, the intensity of diagnosis and surveillance, and the vaccine coverage in the population.
 Therefore, the number of human TBE cases reported from an area may not be a reliable predictor of a traveler’s risk for infection.

-Since 2000, 5 cases of TBE among US travelers to Europe and China have been reported.
+From 2000 through 2011, 5 cases of TBE among US travelers to Europe and China were reported.
 TBE is not a nationally notifiable disease in the United States, and additional cases may have occurred.
 The same ticks that transmit TBEV can also transmit other pathogens, including Borrelia burgdorferi (the agent for Lyme disease), Anaplasma phagocytophilum (anaplasmosis), and Babesia spp. (babesiosis).
 Therefore, simultaneous infection with multiple organisms is possible.

 Approximately two-thirds of infections are asymptomatic.
 The median incubation period for TBE is 8 days (range, 4–28 days).
 The incubation period for milkborne exposure is usually shorter (3–4 days).
 Acute neuroinvasive disease is the most commonly recognized clinical manifestation of TBEV infection.
 However, TBE disease often presents with milder forms of the disease or a biphasic course: